2019-20 ANNUAL Student Parking Permits (J, P, Q) Sold Out

 Lot P - Isadore Street, west of Debot Center

-Lot Q - Michigan & Illinois Avenue, (DAY PARKING ONLY section, CLOSED 12am-6am, in S/W corner)
+Lot Q - Michigan & Illinois Avenue, (DAY PARKING ONLY section, CLOSED 2am-6am, in S/W corner)

 Lot W - Clark Street, easy of Hyer, (lot partitioned for student & staff parking)

 Student parking lots are open when classes are not in session.
-(Check the academic calendar for course information.)
+(Check the academic calendar for course information.
+Classes are considered "in session" during summer and winterim.)

 Motorcycle Stalls: Permit required and can be purchased the Parking Office only (not available online).
 Motorcycle stalls are OPEN April 1st through November 1st.